Losing money on a BookBub ad, quintupling my mailing list with Instafreebie, and other adventures in author marketing.

 Library Journal Reviewed on JULY 1, 2015 | Mystery Molly Barda is a faculty member at Mahina State University, teaching at the College of Commerce in Hawaii.
 All she wants to do is lay low and work until she is granted tenure.
 Fast-food guru Jimmy Tanaka makes a donation to the college but fails to show up … Continue reading Library Journal: “Certain to appeal to readers who love well-drawn settings or academic cozies”

 “ . . . winning first mystery. . .
 Bow, who teaches at a public university, uses wry humor to alleviate the horror of her heroine’s situation and is familiar enough with island culture to know the popularity of Musubi rice balls with a heart of Spam.”

-Acting like George Costanza — specifically, doing the opposite of everything I’d been counseled for the past decade — is what made me solvent once again.
+How channeling George Costanza saved one woman's career: Acting like George Costanza — specifically, doing the opposite of everything I’d been counseled for the past decade — is what made me solvent once again.
 And if you, dear reader, are contemplating an exit from academe (as the boulder of this year’s hiring cycle rolls ever … Continue reading The Complete Opposite of Tuna on Toast | Job-hunting outside academe

 "A smart and welcome addition to the teaching-college-is-murder genre." via THE MUSUBI MURDER by Frankie Bow | Kirkus.
 BE THE FIRST TO LEARN ABOUT PROMOTIONS, EVENTS, AND NEW RELEASES: THE MUSUBI MURDER August 2015 Amazon / B&N /Powell's /Audible / iTunes